Yeti Holdings: Coolers

-YETI's "Tundra" series of coolers ranges from 20 quarts to 350 quarts.
-The Tundra line can be locked with two padlocks, making it certified bear-resistant according to the Interagency Grizzly Bear Committee.
+The Tundra range can be locked with two padlocks, making it certified bear-resistant according to the Interagency Grizzly Bear Committee.

 YETI also makes soft-sided coolers called the "Hopper" series.
-The "Hopper" series coolers are designed to be lightweight and more transportable than standard YETI coolers.

-YETI is known for its expensive coolers.
 Their most expensive one is 82 gallons and sells for $1,300.
-YETI has many other products besides the coolers but this is what they are best known for.
-The idea of these coolers was founded by the Seiders brothers: two outdoorsmen who felt there were not any coolers that could keep their catch, kills, and beverages cold for a longer period of time.
 The brothers teamed up with a factory in the Philippines to create an "indestructible cooler", with superior ice retention.